-(2) Install inboard shoe in caliper and verify shoe retaining springs are fully seated into the piston.
+(1) Install inboard shoe in caliper and verify shoe retaining is fully seated into the piston.

-(3) Install outboard shoe in caliper by starting one end of shoe in caliper and rotating shoe downward into place.
+(2) Starting one end of outboard shoe in caliper and rotating shoe downward into place.
 Verify shoe locating lugs and shoe spring are seated.